 Your copy editor will likely make themselves a character chart when they begin their work.
 They will list obvious traits of your characters to create an idea of what that character is capable of.

-However, if the story arc forces that character to develop those skills, and at the end, they give a heroic speech to inspire their followers; then it’s perfectly acceptable because they have evolved.
+However, if the story arc forces that character to develop those skills, and at the end, they give a heroic speech to inspire their followers, it’s perfectly acceptable because they have evolved.